 Airports in Valencia

-A short drive west of city centre the humble Valencia, or Manises, Airport was renovated in time for the America's Cup in 2007 and now handles five to six million passengers annually.
+A short drive west of the city centre the humble Valencia, or Manises, Airport now handles five to six million passengers annually.

 Valencia Airport is just six miles (9km) from the city centre.